Dr. Simonida Kacarska - Director of the European Policy Institute in Skopje

 In EPI, he is responsible for the financial operations of the organizations, that is, payments, financial reporting, as well as settling documentation for accounting.

-Aleksandra Ivanovska is a researcher in EPI.
+Aleksandra Ivanovska is an external associate at EPI.
 Aleksandra has an MA in political and administrative studies at the College of Europe in Bruges.
 She graduated law studies at the Faculty of Law “Iustinianus Primus” in Skopje.

 Before EPI, Aleksandra worked as a project assistant in B&S Europe – GOPA group in Brussels, on projects implemented in the Balkans, Middle East and North Africa, in the field of democracy, justice and rule of law.
 She was also on 5 month traineeship in the Secretariat of the European Parliament in the Directorate-General for External Policies of the Union, as part of the Pre-accession Actions Unit.